GregUtas/robust-services-core/README.md

 source code on my PC) with the top-level directory into which you downloaded the repository.

-Before running the executable, you also need to modify paths in the [configuration file](input/element.config.txt), which is read when the program is initializing during startup.
+Before running the executable, you also need to change paths (as described above) in the [configuration file](input/element.config.txt), which is read when the program is initializing during startup.